junchen-deng/Phylogenetics_workshop_JoaoLab_2026/README.md

 If you already have an answer, but you are still unsure, looking for a published Ophiocordyceps phylogeny might be a good option.
 Download the figure '**Zhuang et al. 2005 Figure 3.png**' in this repository, which shows an Ophiocordyceps phylogeny.
 Do you choose the same outgroup as they did (hint: *Tolypocladium* is equal to *Elaphocordyceps*)?

 # Part 4: Phylogenetic pipeline -- prepare your list of sequences and alignment
-Because we want to know whether the JPMA317 is *Paraisaria amazonica*, we need to sample both broadly and specifically, meaning that we need to collect sequences from multiple Ophiocordyceps clades and from *Paraisaria amazonica* strains.
+Because we want to know whether the JPMA317 is *Paraisaria amazonica*, we need to sample broadly and specifically, meaning that we need to collect sequences from multiple Ophiocordyceps clades and from multiple *Paraisaria amazonica* strains.

 Check the figure '**Zhuang et al. 2005 Figure 3.png**' again.
 How many Ophiocordyceps clades does it define?

+As mentioned before, literature often provides a list of accession numbers in the text or in the supplementary data.
+Then, you can use these numbers to look for sequences of interest in databases like NCBI GenBank.
+This is often time-consuming.
+Therefore, I have prepared a list of sequences for you.